django-oscar/django-oscar-api/README.rst

 A client application can upgrade a user by using the login api.
 The following actions will be performed when a user logs in:

-1. The user will be authenticated with gigya.
+1. The user will be authenticated with the rest api.
 The next steps will only be performed is login is succesful.
 2. The anonymous cart will be merged with the private cart associated with that authenticated user.
-3. A new session will be started, this session identifies the authenticated user for the duration of the session, without further calls to gigya.
+3. A new session will be started, this session identifies the authenticated user for the duration of the session.
 4. The new, merged cart will be associated with this session.
 5. The anonymous session will be terminated.
 6. A response will be issued containing the new session id as a header (more on